bheesma/V-Log-Alchemy/README.md

 3. Load the LUT in the camera menu and apply it to V-Log View Assist.

 ### 🎨 Method B: DaVinci Resolve Workflow
 For maximum image quality (to avoid precision loss from LUTs), using the DCTL script in DaVinci Resolve is recommended.
+(Please note: DCTL is a feature exclusive to the paid DaVinci Resolve Studio version).

 **Node Structure:**
 1.  **CST Node**: Panasonic V-Gamut/V-Log -> ACES AP0 / Linear (No Tone Mapping).